EENI Global Business School.

 Share by Twitter

-1. Hans Kung (theologian and Catholic priest);
+1. Hans Kung (theologian and Catholic priest)

-2. Hans Kung's proposal on principles of a global ethic.
+2. Hans Kung's proposal on principles of a global ethic

 Hans Kung - Global Ethics

-Hans Kung Global Ethics (Course Master Doctorate)
+Hans Kung Global Ethics

 Online Student Master in International Business

-Doctorate (DIB): Ethics, Religions & Business.
+Doctorate: Ethics, Religions & Business.

-Professional Doctorate in International Business (DIB).
-Online Education
+Doctorate in International Business (DIB) Online

-Masters (MIB): International Business, Religions & Business.
+Masters: International Business, Religions & Business.

-Masters in International Business and Foreign Trade (MIB) - Online Education
+Masters in International Business and Foreign Trade (MIB)

 Course: Christianity & Business.